Lee’s Summit to vote on public safety sales tax

 The city said it would use the funding to buy new equipment for training and improve response times.
 It would also allow the city to pay police officers and firefighters more.

 Lee’s Summit currently does not charge a public safety sales tax.
-Other nearby cities such as Blue Springs, Raytown, and Independence do have the tax that helps fund emergency responders.
+Other nearby cities, such as Blue Springs, Raytown and Independence, do have a tax that helps fund emergency responders.

-With a starting tax rate at 7.8%, Lee’s Summit has one of the lowest sales tax rates in the county.
-If the public safety sales tax passes it would raise the tax rate to 8.35%.
-That compares to Kansas City with the highest.
+With a starting tax rate at 7.8%, Lee’s Summit has one of the lowest sales tax rates in Jackson County.
+If the public safety sales tax passes, it would raise the tax rate to 8.35%.
+That compares to Kansas City, which has the highest.
 In special shopping districts in Kansas City, people may pay as much as 11.6% in sales tax.

 📲 Download the FOX4 News app to stay updated on the go.